Toggle menu

 • Called-in by a Member (the development must be within their ward area or adjacent ward area and the Member request has been granted by the Head of Planning in consultation with the Chairman of Planning or substitute)

-• 6 or more unresolved written opinions from 6 individuals, groups or organisations are received from within the ward area or adjacent ward area which differ from the officer recommendation
+• 6 or more unresolved written opinions from 6 properties, groups or organisations are received from within the consultation period from within the ward area or adjacent ward area which differ from the officer recommendation

 • Town/Parish views are in conflict with officer recommendation and the application is for more than 2 dwellings